Inchon (film): Financing

 Sun Myung Moon formed One Way Productions in 1974, with Japanese newspaper publisher Mitsuharu Ishii as its head.
 Before deciding on making a war film, Moon and Ishii considered making biopics of Jesus or Elvis Presley.
-In 1978, psychic Jeanne Dixon was consulted to communicate with the spirit of General MacArthur, and Dixon said that MacArthur's spirit endorsed the production of the film.
-Dixon also helped choose Terence Young, known for the James Bond films Dr. No, Thunderball, and From Russia with Love, to direct the film.
+In 1978, psychic Jeane Dixon was consulted to communicate with the spirit of General Douglas MacArthur, and Dixon said that MacArthur's spirit endorsed the production of the film.
+Dixon also helped choose Terence Young, known for the James Bond films Dr. No, From Russia with Love and Thunderball to direct the film.

 Inchon was financed by Moon and Ishii.
 Moon was involved with the film's production from the very beginning.
 Ishii, a member of the Unification movement in Japan and a friend of Moon, served as the film's producer; and Moon, although credited as "Special Advisor on Korean Matters", contributed $30 million to One Way Productions.
 Moon initially did not want the public to know that he was behind the financing of the film and its production; however, upon the film's U.S. release, Moon was identified in newspaper ads as the film's "special advisor".
 Ishii said he was instructed by God to make the film.
 Additional funding was provided by Robert Standard, the associate producer and a member of the Unification Church of the United States.

 Ishii said he was a member of the Unification movement "just like a Catholic is a member of the Catholic Church and I believe Rev. Moon is very sincere about doing the Lord's work".
 Ishii was president of the World Daily News, which is published by Moon's media conglomerate News World Communications which also published other newspapers, including The Washington Times in the United States.

 Inchon was initially budgeted at $18 million, but cost $46 million to produce.
 Attempts to solicit funding from Japanese banks fell through, and so the entire project was funded by Moon and the Unification Church.

 In his book Encyclopedic Handbook of Cults in America, author and scholar of religion J. Gordon Melton noted that "Moon has attempted to project his ideas into all areas of American society" and cited Inchon as an example.
 Moon later said in a talk to movement members: "Why did we put so much effort into the movie Inchon?
 No matter what the result the motivation was for people to understand about MacArthur.
 I wanted to show how MacArthur loved God and loved people.
 MacArthur came to Japan after World War II and put the nation back together.
 He really respected and loved the people.
 He also loved God very much and fought with great strength against tyranny and communism.
 That is what I want the people to understand."